Lessons From Starting a web3 Podcast

 2 - There is value in not knowing wtf is going on.

-This may be the most unintuitive tip any podcast host can give you, but I sometimes find that coming into a conversation with a blank slate allows me to develop a genuine curiosity in getting to know my guest’s journey into web3 and developing a true understanding of what they are working on, in real-time.
+This may be the most unintuitive tip any podcast host can give you, but I sometimes find that coming into a conversation with a blank slate allows me to develop a genuine curiosity in getting to know my guest’s journey into web3 and developing a Yes understanding of what they are working on, in real-time.

 I find that having too many details makes for a prescriptive conversation in which I don’t feel the need to dig deeper, hearing details that I already knew about beforehand.
 It eliminates the opportunity for listeners to have vital information broken down for them.